sql-sith/cdc-2024-competition/README.md

 ## Server snapshots

 - Short and sweet: don't change anything until there is a snapshot of the server.
 We should consider how frequently we want to take snapshots.
+- Altenitively: Make a snapshot then change things.